 The following post includes the Contents and the Introduction of the first part of the review by Allan Armstrong of Breaking up the British state – Scotland, Independence & Socialism, editors, Bob Fotheringham, Dave Sherry and Colm Bryce.

-The full review can be read at:
+The full review of Part 1 can be read at:

 THE SWP AND SCOTTISH INDEPENDENCE

 Part 1 – Breakin’ up is so hard to do

 Part One – “Breakin’ up is so hard to do”

 1. Murray Armstrong, one-time IS and SWP member, reviews ButBS in bella caledonia